9dots/tech-and-tape/developer/p5/visual-beat-machine/lesson-plans/lesson-2/lesson.md

     - So that we can easily change values while the program is running.
     - To write clear and effective code.

+- [ ] **Explain:** mouseX and mouseY are variables.
+  - mouseX stores the x coordinate value of our mouse pointer.
+  - mouseY stores the y coordinate value of our mouse pointer.

-"When creating variables, you determine the name, the data type, and the value + you declare them at the top of your sketch. "
+>>"When creating variables, you determine the name, the data type, and the value and you declare them at the top of your sketch. "

-- [ ] Define parts of variable: Name, Data Type, Values
+- [ ] **Define** parts of variable: Name, Data Type, Values
-  - Name: what you decide to call the variable (choose a name that is informative and clear)
+  - **Name:** what you decide to call the variable (choose a name that is informative and clear)
-  - Data type: Defines the type of values that can be stored in the variable (integers, floating-point (decimal numbers, characters, words, images, fonts, etc.)
+  - **Data type:** Defines the type of values that can be stored in the variable (integers, floating-point (decimal numbers, characters, words, images, fonts, etc.)
-  - Values: a number, word, image, etc.
+  - **Values:** a number, word, image, etc.

 - [ ] **Demonstrate** using variables.
   - Change the value of a and b to see how the sketch is altered.